 It is all right if:

-• you did DBT and you hated it, but you’re open to trying it again if it’s specifically adapted for queer, trans, and neurodivergent folks
+- You have done DBT and you hated it (or it didn’t work for you), but you’re open to trying it again if it’s specifically adapted for queer, trans, and neurodivergent folks

 Group schedule and structure